 Include the make, model and year of the sled.
-And give a description of any of the accessories that you include in the sale.
-The actual mileage will probably be important to some buyers, so be sure to list it accurately.
+And describe any of the accessories that you include in the sale.
+The actual mileage will probably be necessaryimportant to some buyers, so be sure to list it accurately.

 Know how much the modifications are worth

 If your bike has modifications, you need to know their value.
-Some buyers might be happy to pay for custom pipe mods while others could consider them a flaw and deviating from the original manufacturer’s designs.
+Some buyers might be happy to pay for custom pipe mods, while others could consider them a flaw and deviate from the original manufacturer’s designs.

 But no matter how much value you place on your mods, remember that the majority of buyers are initially looking for a sled that’s as close to stock as possible.
 A long list of aftermarket accessories that seem to be improvements to you might not be the same for potential buyers.

-In almost all cases, it’s likely that you’ll get more money by removing the accessories and selling them on a web forum that’s dedicated to the particular make and model you’re selling.
+In almost all cases, you’ll likely get more money by removing the accessories and selling them on a web forum that’s dedicated to the particular make and model you’re selling.

 Use your current contact information

-Make sure you use a phone or text number in the ad that you can answer readily, and an email address that you normally check a minimum of several times every day.
-There’s nothing worse than someone phoning you when you’d rather be texted.
+Make sure you use a phone or text number in the ad that you can answer readily, and an email address that you usually check a minimum of several times every day.
+There’s nothing worse than someone phoning you when you’d instead be texted.
 And it’s frustrating when an excited buyer with the cash in hand tries to phone you and nobody answers.